-Still on Marmolada, Punta Rocca mountain station, on the other hand, at 3,265 m is the highest panoramic terrace in the Dolomites.
+Still on Marmolada, Punta Rocca mountain station at 3,265 m is the highest panoramic terrace in the Dolomites.

 Mount Marmolada towers over the tourist resort of Canazei, part of the Dolomiti Superski skiing area which, with as many as 1,200 km of slopes, is one of the largest mountain resorts in the world.